Published: October 30, 2013

 Specifically, CHHS will:

-- Develop a program to translate clinical and health service research into best practices in clinical practice
+Develop a program to translate clinical and health services research into best practices in clinical practice

 4. Research of Consequence